marabor/modx-photoswipe-gallery/README.md

 <h2>MODX Gallery Extra</h2>

 The Gallery Snippet and the GalleryAlbums Snippet can be called using this tags.
-To make things easier you can also put in there the optional photoswipeIntegration Snippet.
+To make things easier you can also put in there the optional photoswipeIntegrationallery-extra

 _gallery-extra_

+`gallery-extra`

 <h2>Templating</h2>